szilard/GBM-tune/README.md

 ## Tuning GBMs (hyperparameter tuning) and impact on out-of-sample predictions

-The goal of this repo is to study the impact of having one dataset/sample/"the dataset"
-when training and tuning machine learning models in practice (or in competitions) on the prediction accuracy on new data
+The goal of this repo is to study the impact of having one dataset/sample ("the dataset") when training and tuning machine learning models in practice (or in competitions) on the prediction accuracy on new data
 (that usually comes from a slightly different distribution due to non-stationarity).

-To keep things simple we focus on binary classification, use only one source dataset with mix of numeric and categorical features and no missing values, we don't perform feature engineering, tune only GBMs with `lightgbm` and random hyperparameter search (might also ensemble the best models), and we use only AUC as a measure of accuracy.
+To keep things simple we focus on binary classification, use only one source dataset with mix of numeric and categorical features and no missing values, we don't perform feature engineering, tune only GBMs with `lightgbm` and random hyperparameter search (might also ensemble the best models later), and we use only AUC as a measure of accuracy.

+Unlike in most practical applications or in competitions such as Kaggle, we create the following laboratory/controlled environment that allows us to study the effects of sample variations in repeated experiments.
+We pick a public dataset that spans over several years (the well known airline dataset).
-From the source data we pick 1 year of data for training/tuning and the following 1 year for testing (hold-out).
+From this source data we pick 1 year of "master" data for training/tuning and the following 1 year for testing (hold-out).
-We take samples of give sizes (e.g. 10K, 100K, 1M records) from these.
+We take samples of give sizes (e.g. 10K, 100K, 1M records) from the "master" training set and samples of 100K from the "master" test set.

 We choose a grid of hyperparameter values and take 100 random combinations from the grid.
 For each hyperparameter combination we repeat the following resampling procedure 20 times: